-The gritty and dark plot-lines in HBO's Euphoria centre around addiction, abuse and sexuality.
-This alone has shocked some viewers and sparked wild engagement on social media channels.
+The gritty and dark plot-lines in HBO’s Euphoria centre around addiction, abuse and sexuality.
+This alone has shocked some viewers and sparked wild engagement on social media channels with some major newspapers branding Euphoria as the most provocative teen show ever.

 One issue that always has people talking is nudity; it will never stop hordes of keyboard warriors form debating over the wrongs and rights of on-screen flesh.